 Do you think you might have hearing loss?
 If so, you’re certainly not alone.
 In fact, you don’t need to be alone when you take the next step and schedule a hearing test.
-There are many benefits to bringing a friend or family member along to your initial tests for hearing loss and subsequent follow-up visits.
-Let’s take a look at what happens in a hearing test and how a familiar face can help.
+There are many benefits to bringing a friend or family member along to your initial tests for hearing loss and subsequent follow-up visits to serve as a medical companion.
+Let’s take a look at what happens in a hearing test and how a familiar face of an appointment buddy can help.

 Before your first audiology appointment, you may be asking yourself, “What does an audiology test consist of?” or “How long does a hearing test take?”
 Tests for hearing loss can be conducted by an audiologist, otolaryngologist or licensed hearing care specialist (such as those at Miracle-Ear).
 A first-time audiology appointment for a hearing test usually takes 60 to 90 minutes, which gives the provider ample time to guide you through each step of the appointment: